 How TO Apply

 Further information can be found on the UCL website, or by contacting Professor David Cassidy at email@example.com.

 Applications can also be submitted through the UCL website before the deadline of 27th December 2022.

-If you’re interested in doing your PhD or university/college project with us in the future, please feel free to get in touch.
+If you’re interested in doing your PhD with us, wish to collaborate on a research project or do an undergraduate project with us, please feel free to get in touch.